 Cheers!
 This week the #SundaySupper family is joining up with one of the first families of wine – the Gallo family – to celebrate families of all kinds and the shared pasts and passions that tie us together.
-And the recipe I am bringing you today marries the traditions of my real family with the tastes of my foodie family – Lemon White Wine Green Beans & Mushrooms.
+And the recipe I am bringing you today marries the traditions of my real family with the tastes of my foodie family – Lemon White Wine Green Beans and Mushrooms.

 The Gallos have a strong family history and bond through their personal traditions and their 80-year winemaking tradition.
 But they also recognize that family comes in many forms, whether it is friends, coworkers, or anyone with whom you have formed a special bond over a shared passion.

 This enjoyment of sharing family meals has grown into a true passion for food, and, for me, exploring new flavors and ingredients – a passion which I love to share with not only my blood family, but also with all of you.
 Through blogging, I have connected with so many people, fellow bloggers, and those that are just following along, who also share some of these same joys – cooking, creating, sharing.
 You are all part of my extended foodie family, and for you, I am truly grateful.